dmyersturnbull/bioio/README.md

 Features & choices:
 - Reads and writes Java 8+ Streams, keeping only essential metadata in memory.
 - Parses every part of a format, leaving nothing as text unnecessarily.
-- Has consistent API.
+- Has a consistent API.
 Coordinates are always 0-indexed and text is always escaped (according to specifications).
-- Immutable, thread-safe, null-pointer-safe (`Optional<>`), and uses only arbitrary-precision numbers.
+- Immutable, thread-safe, null-pointer-safe (`Optional<>`), and arbitrary-precision.

 This repository is a fork of [PharmGKB/genome-sequence-io](https://github.com/PharmGKB/genome-sequence-io) that adds VCF, GenBank, PDB, faidx, and Turtle parsers.